AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module6/ex1.md

 ## 6.1.2 Identify the behavior you want to react to

-going to [https://builder.adobedemo.com/projects](https://builder.adobedemo.com/projects).
+Go to [https://builder.adobedemo.com/projects](https://builder.adobedemo.com/projects).
 After logging in with your Adobe ID, you'll see this.
 Click your website project to open it.

 ![DSN](../module0/images/web8.png)